 When advice like this is given it helps many renters, however it also enables the fraudsters to appear more genuine as it becomes a checklist of things to be prepared for.

 After our own experience being scammed (and following this same advice) we developed RentProfile as a robust landlord checking service.
 It works with any UK rental opportunity or any listings website.

-RentProfile is the only UK landlord checking service that can prevent against fake landlord fraud.
+RentProfile provides an online UK landlord checking service that can prevent against fake landlord fraud.
 Landlords can sign up for free (thanks to those who already have), create a landlord profile and be added to our directory which is also searchable for free.
-If the landlord isn't in our directory then we provide a landlord check report for £9 which covers things like housing prosecutions, CCJ's, and whether the landlord is licensed - a requirement in many areas of the UK now.
+If the landlord isn’t in our directory then we provide a landlord check report for £9 which covers things like housing prosecutions, CCJ’s, and whether the landlord is licensed - a requirement in many areas of the UK now.
 We also check against records of reports we hear from renters.
-If you've been scammed or had a bad experience with a rogue landlord then please send us the details.
+If you’ve been scammed or had a bad experience with a rogue landlord then please send us the details.

 Let us know what you think in the comments or on facebook or twitter.
 Thanks!